Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Instantiation: Logistic Regression Model

-Theorem~\ref{thm:DRE-dynamic-final} shows that our algorithm can automatically adapt to environments shifted in different speeds.
-As discussed below Proposition~\ref{lem:IWERM-continuous}, the $\tilde{\O}(T/\sqrt{N_0})$ rate of the first term is tight.
-We thus focus on the second term, which captures the error of the online learning process.
-When the environments are nearly-stationary, i.e., $V_T\leq\Theta(T^{-\frac{1}{2}})$, the second term becomes $\tilde{\O}(\sqrt{T})$, which matches the minimax optimal rate even for the weaker measure of static regret~\citep{conf/colt/AbernethyBRT08}.
-Particularly, when the testing environments are unchanged, i.e., $\D_t(\x) = \D_1(\x), \forall t\in[T]$, Theorem~\ref{thm:DRE-dynamic-final} implies that the prediction $\overline{\w}_T = \sum_{t=1}^T \w_t/T$ ensures $R_1(\overline{\w}_T) - R_1(\w_1^*)\leq \tilde{\O}(N_0^{-\frac{1}{2}} + T^{-\frac{1}{2}})$, which matches the same rate for one-step covariate shift adaptation~\citep{ICML'12:KMM}, even if the unlabeled data appear sequentially.
-When the environments shift quickly, our bound $\tilde{\O}(T^{\frac{2}{3}}V_T^{\frac{1}{3}})$ enjoys the same rate as that for continuous label shift~\citep{NIPS'22:Atlas} (with a slightly different definition of $V_T$ though).
-In Appendix~\ref{appendix:tight}, we further provide evidence to show that the bound can be hardly improved even if one receives labels of the testing stream after prediction.
+\end{myThm} Theorem~\ref{thm:DRE-dynamic-final} shows that our learned predictor $\wh_t$ adapts to the environment with a converged average excess risk when compared with the per-round best predictor $\w^*_t$.
+By the discussion below Proposition~\ref{lem:IWERM-continuous}, the $\tilde{\O}(N_0^{-1/2})$ generalization error over the offline data $S_0$ is hard to improve.
+We focus on the error in the online learning part.
+When the environment is nearly-stationary, i.e., $V_T\leq\O(T^{-{1}/{2}})$, our bound implies an $\tilde{\O}(N^{-{1}/{2}}_{0} + T^{-{1}/{2}})$ average excess risk, matching the same rate for the one-step adaptation~\citep{ICML'12:KMM}, even if the unlabeled data appear sequentially and the comparator $\w_t^*$ could change over time.
+When the environments shift quickly, the $\O(T^{-1/3}V_T^{1/3})$ rate still exhibits a diminishing error for covariate shift adaptation once $V_T = o(T)$.
+Indeed, our result has the same rate as that for continuous label shift~\citep{NIPS'22:Atlas} (with a slightly different definition of $V_T$ though).
+In Appendix~\ref{appendix:tight}, we further provide evidence to show that the $\O(\max\{T^{-{1}/{3}}V_T^{{1}/{3}},{T}^{-{1}/{2}})$ rate can hardly be improved, even if one can receive labels of the testing stream after prediction.